-When measuring its projected benefit obligations, the Company uses an aggregate discount rate at which its obligation could be remeasured effectively settled.
+When measuring its projected benefit obligations, the Company uses an aggregate discount rate at which its obligation could be effectively settled.
 The Company determines a single weighted average discount rate based on a yield curve comprised of rates of return on a population of high quality debt issuances (AA- or better) whose cash flows (via coupons or maturities) match the timing and amount of its expected future benefit payments.
 The Company measures its service and interest costs using a disaggregated, or spot rate, approach.
-The Company applies the duration-specific spot rates from the full yield curve, as of January 1, 2024, and the expense for measurement date, to each year's future benefit payments, which aligns the remainder timing of fiscal 2024 will be recorded using updated assumptions and actuarial calculations.
-The Company expects the announced plan changes plans' separate future cash flows to reduce the accumulated projected benefit obligation by approximately \$82M and reduce corresponding spot rates on the net periodic postretirement benefit costs by approximately \$11M to \$13M for the remainder of fiscal 2024, yield curve.
+The Company applies the duration-specific spot rates from the full yield curve, as of the measurement date, to each year's future benefit payments, which aligns the timing of the plans' separate future cash flows to the corresponding spot rates on the yield curve.